Zygomatic Dental Implants in Sydney

 Will I be awake during the procedure?

-With Dr. van Mourik, many patients remain awake and comfortable with local anesthesia, which completely numbs the treatment area.
+With Dr. van Mourik, many patients remain awake and comfortable with local anaesthesia, which completely numbs the treatment area.

 For those feeling anxious, we offer sedation to help you relax during the procedure.

-For more complex cases performed in a day hospital, a general anesthetic is administered by a fully qualified anesthetist.
-Dr van Mourik operates exclusively with Fellows of the Australian and New Zealand College of Anesthetists (FANZCA) to ensure the highest standards of safety and comfort throughout your treatment.
+For more complex cases performed in a day hospital, general anaesthesia is administered by a Fellow of the Australian and New Zealand College of Anaesthetists (FANZCA).

 Day surgery: If you’ve general anaesthetic or IV sedation you will require someone to assist you get home.
 If done under local anaesthetic, you can drive home yourself.